kanbanize/eve/README.md

 --- | --- | --- | --- | --- | --- |
 Latest | Latest | Latest | Latest | Latest | Partially |

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/kanbanize/eve/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/kanbanize/eve/blob/master/LICENSE) file for details.